alexandercerutti/hapns/README.md

 Notifications are organized by _Push-Type_, one function per _Push-Type_, one module per function.

-Apple Wallet Passes update support is included (comes for free).
+Apple Wallet Passes update support is included.

 Broadcast channels (iOS 18) are supported as well, with the functions needed to create, read, delete and get all the channels as per [Apple Developer Documentation](https://developer.apple.com/documentation/usernotifications/setting-up-broadcast-push-notifications).

 ## API Documentation

 An extended API Documentation is available [in the wiki](https://github.com/alexandercerutti/hapns/wiki/API-Documentation-Reference).
 Where needed, repo folders include README files to specify details.

----

 ## Getting started with the right mental model